Islands outside the horizon: Discussion

 \subsection{Acknowledgments}

 We would like to thank Ying Zhao for initial collaboration and discussions.
-We also thank R. Bousso, Hong Zhe Chen, Netta Engelhardt, Daniel Harlow, Tom Hartman, Adam Levine, Henry Maxfield, Rob Myers, Geoffrey Penington, Jorge Santos, Edgar Shaghoulian, Douglas Stanford, Amir Tajdini, Edward Witten and Zhenbin Yang for useful conversations.
+We also thank Raphael Bousso, Hong Zhe Chen, Netta Engelhardt, Tom Faulkner, Daniel Harlow, Tom Hartman, Adam Levine, Henry Maxfield, Rob Myers, Geoffrey Penington, Jorge Santos, Edgar Shaghoulian, Douglas Stanford, Amir Tajdini, Aron Wall, Edward Witten and Zhenbin Yang for useful conversations.
 A.A. is supported by funds from the Ministry of Presidential Affairs, UAE.
 R.M. is supported by US Department of Energy grant No.\ DE-SC0016244.
 J.M. is supported in part by U.S. Department of Energy grant DE-SC0009988 and by the Simons Foundation grant 385600.